 Short breaks provide an opportunity for people to travel, experience new things and make lasting friendships.
 It also gives carers a break from their caring responsibilities, safe in the knowledge that their loved one is having a good time.
 We take groups all over the UK, and can support individuals to travel further afield budget permitting.
 Recent breaks have included trips to Belfast, watching wrestling in Blackpool and a spa weekend on the Isle of Mull.

-Alongside community opportunities, we can also help with day to day household activities.
-This could be support to visit the opticians, do the shopping, help with managing finances, or a companion to go for a coffee with.
+Alongside community opportunities, we can also support you with day to day household activities.
+This could be support to visit the opticians, do the shopping, manage your finances, or maybe you’d like someone to go for a coffee with?
 Offering both housing support and community activities gives continuity to those we support – it’s a chance to see a familiar friendly face both out and about and at home.

 How to Get Involved